chaosparrot/parrot.py/docs/NOTES_AND_ACKNOWLEDGEMENTS.md

 timotimo - For motivating me to start implementing audio conversion scripts and providing a continuous recording dataset from which I can do some research on.

+SuperfluousBrain - For pointing out a problem with the installation on Python 3.7 and up related to pyaudio and asking clarification based on the patterns

 You - For reading all the way down this page and showing interest in this program <3

 # Showcases